katrinafyi/pac-nix/README.md

 - **[bap-primus][]**: PAC's fork of BAP with the [Primus Lisp PR][] but without ASLp (provides `bap-primus`)
 - **[godbolt][]**: the Godbolt compiler explorer with the Basil toolchain for interactive use (provides `godbolt`)
+- **[alive2][]**: translation validation of LLVM IR, designed to verify LLVM's middle-end optimisations (currently this version is frozen to llvm-translator's version)

 Other Nix files also define dependencies needed by the end-user tools.
 </details>